About acne

 Acne can be mild, moderate or severe.
 It depends on the number of pimples or cysts you have, the size of the pimples or cysts, and the type.

-If your child has moderate to severe acne, painful cysts or scarring, they should see a GP.
+- They have moderate to severe acne, painful cysts or scarring.

 Your GP might refer you to a dermatologist.